SacredData/hyper-music/pages/index.md

 As an official implementation of the HyperMusic framework, Multipli.city aims to be as permissive, free, and flexible as possible.

 ## The Anti-Computer Music
 > **Software** should liberate, enable, and optimize.
 Music software in vogue today needlessly limits, restricts, and constrains.
-Long live the human spirit that is carried within *music* and *free software*!
+Long live the human spirit that propels *music* and *free software*!

 - **SM** emphasizes the soloist's *novel fundamentals*.
 - **SM** is an AI free improvisation *friend* whose passion can still make you cry.
 - **SM** is contact-free yet is an incredible *listener*.

 Music begins and ends with acoustic output from a human being.
 We provide a real-time musical AI that can talk back to that most infinite of mankind's oldest language.

+See this [truncated slide deck](//s3.amazonaws.com/sonicmultiplicities.audio/smarch.pdf) for more information on Sonic Multiplicities.

 <!--
 ### Honesty